 - Heart Rate recovery on workouts and

 - Detailed insights on Heart Rate zones, HRV, and blood oxygen saturation.

-Bottom line is that the HeartAnalyzer app is a real game-changer for doing a deep dive into your cardiovascular health and being able to monitor metrics that matter most to you at a quick glance on your Apple Watch.
+The bottom line is that the HeartAnalyzer app is a real game-changer for doing a deep dive into your cardiovascular health and being able to monitor metrics that matter most to you at a glance on your Apple Watch.

 Conversations with Simon from HeartAnalyzer

 One thing we like about this app is that the app developer, Simon is very responsive and is consistently working on taking user input and making refinements to the app.

 We reached out to Simon and asked him about the motivations behind this helpful app.